 In addition to the program requirements listed below, students must:

 - take at least nine hours of their minor course requirements at UNC–Chapel Hill

 - earn a minimum of 12 hours of C or better in the minor (some minors require more)

 For more information, please consult the degree requirements section of the catalog.

 A student may take an interdisciplinary minor in Asian studies by completing five courses from among those accepted for the interdisciplinary Asian studies major.
 At least two courses must be taken within the Department of Asian Studies, chosen from the list in the section describing the major.
+(Study abroad courses may not be substituted for these two courses.)
 The courses taken for the minor must include one from three of the six regions of Asia (China, Japan, Korea, Middle East, South Asia, Southeast Asia), as defined in the section describing the major.
-Students interested in advanced Asian language training should consider the Arabic, Chinese, Hebrew, Hindi-Urdu, Japanese, or Korean minors.
+Students interested in advanced Asian language training should consider the Arabic, Chinese, Hebrew, Hindi-Urdu, Japanese, Korean, Persian, or Middle Eastern languages minors.